-If you have ever taken part in any marketing effort you have probably started with a persona.
+If you have ever taken part in any marketing effort, you probably started with a persona.
 It seems the entire marketing sphere agrees that creating one is the first ingredient you throw in the pot when cooking up a strategy.

 However, I’ve seen much of these processes being rushed and the personas built in a single marathon brainstorming session.
-Typically the source of data for a persona born like that are the stereotypes of the meeting participants.
-Those are coupled with some coincidental insider knowledge, if you’re lucky.
-I would argue that even though such a persona has serious deficits, the process still helps to get the creative team on the same train and energizes the processes coming after.
-But, let’s face it, the produce cannot be anything more than a polished pdf poster of the team members’ average stereotype.
+Typically, the source of data for a persona created like that are the stereotypes of the meeting participants.
+They are coupled with coincidental insider knowledge, if you’re lucky.
+I would argue that even though such a persona has serious deficits, the process still helps to get the creative team on the same train of thought and energizes the processes coming after.
+But, let’s face it, the product cannot be anything more than a polished pdf poster of the team members’ average stereotype.

-The UX guru Alan Cooper put it this way: “A persona is a precise descriptive model of the user, what he wishes to accomplish and why”.
-For me, a good persona is a set of relevant, actionable and unbiased facts about the needs of your typical user which serves as the foundation of all creative processes in your design process in your team.
+The UX guru Alan Cooper put it this way: “A persona is a precise descriptive model of the user, what he wishes to accomplish and why.”
+For me, a good persona is a set of relevant, actionable and unbiased facts about the needs of your typical user, which serves as the foundation of all creative processes in the design process of your team.

-- Stereotype.
-Especially if you are not the expert in the subject matter.
-It should reflect reality, not the stereotypes.
+- Stereotyping.
+Especially if you are not an expert on the subject matter.
+It should reflect reality, not stereotypes.

 - Collect the data